StanAngeloff/vagrant-shell-scripts/README.md

     The `repository` is the Launchpad user and project name, e.g., `chris-lea/node.js`.

     `key` and `server` are the signing key and server.
-    You need to add the key to your system so Ubuntu can verify the packages from the PPA.
+    The key needs to added to your system so Ubuntu can verify the packages from the PPA.

     Example (install Node.js from unofficial PPA):

     ```bash
-    apt-packages-ppa 'chris-lea/node.js' 'C7917B12'
+    apt-packages-ppa 'chris-lea/node.js'
     apt-packages-update
     apt-packages-install \
       nodejs             \